 At that time I started hiking and staying outside a lot.
 Furthermore my children reached an age where they at least at times enjoyed staying in front of a camera.
 I’m already looking forward to the time, where my kids develop interest in taking a camera in their own hands.

 The conditions to start with photography early were actually met.
 My father has been a technician at Tokina for many years and of course he had an enviable analogue photography equipment.
-Unfortunately by the time my interest in photography started to develop, his own interest already faded.
-Today he is indeed an experienced and enthusiastic conversation partner and I think he enjoys talking about new gear and pictures as much as I do.
+I guess the foundation of what would become my favourite hobby and part time job was laid early.

 I prefer landscape photograph, followed by the Industrial culture of my home region.
 Furthermore I like being outside hiking in the woods, in the mountains or by the sea.
-I enjoy the calmness and the fact that you can take your time while taking pictures.
-Have you ever done a long exposure photography session?
-It’s a great feeling to press the shutter release and sit down and enjoy the view while the camera is doing its job for about 30 seconds to several minutes.
+I enjoy the calmness and the fact that you can take your time while taking pictures as thoroughly as being on my own and being in the moment completely.

 There is one person in particular who has much influence on how I shoot landscape pictures.
 In his Youtube videos and in his eBook Thomas Heaton very honestly and convincingly describes why he is a landscape and travel photographer and talks about how it feels to be someone who enjoys shooting alone in the nature.
 And I do agree a 100%.

 And here complies my paternal origin.
 My family comes from a region in Italy called Friaul.
-It’s the southern part of the dolomites.
+It’s the south-east part of the Dolomites.
 Our home village lies right in the middle of a nature reserve and is surrounded by mountains and woods.
-I’m looking forward to visit this area in the near future and I’m already excited about the pictures that will be taken.
+It has been the base-camp for many of my trips through the Dolomites and it hopefully will be for many more years to come.

 Auf Wanderwegen zur Fotografie